NSampathIIITB/IIITB_Automated_visitor_Counter/README.md

 First of all, we need to set one IR sensor (IR sensor-1) at the entry of the gate and another one (IR sensor-2) set at feew feet apart from the first at the other side of the gate .
 Normally when IR sensors do not detect any obstacle, it produces a HIGH (1) output value from the Output Pin.

-When a visitor enters through the entry gate the IR sensor-1 detects the visitor (obstacle) and produces a Low (0) output value from the Output Pin.Then the processor read this value and counts 1+ using the code.
-Similarly, When the IR sensor-1 detects another visitor (obstacle), the processor increment the counting by 1+.
+When a visitor enters through the entry gate the IR sensor-1 detects the visitor (obstacle) and produces a Low (0) output value from the Output Pin.Then the processor read this value and the processr waits for the reading of sensor-2 if it is 0 then  counts 1+ using the code.
+Similarly, When the IR sensor-1 detects another visitor (obstacle) and IR sensor -2 also detects him, the processor increment the counting by 1+.
 In this way every time the processor adds +1 in the count when a visitor passes through this gate and calculates the total number of entering visitors.

 ## Circuit